arcalumis/warp-in-the-box/README.md

 ## To-Do's
  - Provide links to all component documentation
  - Better Demo Screen
- - Shill Links for DigitalOcean and Donation Adresses
+ - Shill Links for DigitalOcean and Donation Addresses

 ## Let's get Started